Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Several Gaoian ships were drifting and venting atmosphere.
 Others were limping into higher orbits trailing clouds of radioactive gas and flecks of disintegrating hull.
 One or two were just gutted hulks, tumbling end-over-end and slowly falling apart.

 The comms channels told the story why.
-All of the major spacer Clans---the One-Fangs, the Firefangs, the Goldpaw merchant navy and the Ironclaw asteroid miners---were heavily implanted.
+All of the major spacer Clans - the One-Fangs, the Firefangs, the Goldpaw merchant navy and the Ironclaw asteroid miners - were heavily implanted.
 As many as a quarter, a third...among the fighter jockeys and pilots of Clan Firefang, the number was pushing eighty percent.

 And of course, whoever ruled orbit also ruled the ground.